A World Without Princes: Plot

 Later on in the forest at the Trial by Tale, Agatha hides when Fillip approaches with Tedros.
 Soon, Agatha sees that Tedros leans in to kiss Filip, but Agatha only sees their lips almost touch.
 This causes a dispute between the three, and Filip turns back into Sophie as the spell wears off.
-Tedros is confused and angry, before Evelyn has her butterflies fly out of the trees as they carry the Storian and Evelyn to the trio.
+Tedros is confused and angry, but Evelyn has her butterflies fly out of the trees as they carry the Storian and Evelyn to the trio.
 Evelyn brings out Sophie and Agatha's fairy tale book and lets the Storian write.
 Agatha and Tedros kiss because Agatha told Sophie that she couldn't trust her anymore, and Sophie was turning into a witch again.
 The Storian is about to finish writing the end, but Evelyn stops it.
 Evelyn reveals that it was not Agatha's wish that brought them back to the school, but rather Sophie's wish to see her mother, who had been abandoned by her husband when she fell sick and later died.
-Sophie, in grief, having lost her village, her family and now her best friend, accepts her wish, and Evelyn conjures the School Master's ghost, in the guise of Sophie's mother.
+Sophie, in grief, having lost her village, her family, and now her best friend, accepts her wish, and Evelyn conjures the School Master's ghost, in the guise of Sophie's mother.
 Sophie kisses the ghost and as it becomes the School Master, who explains that a true love's kiss can even revive the dead, just as Agatha revived Sophie.
 The School Master kills Evelyn and sends Agatha home.
 The School Master tries to kill Tedros, but Agatha manages to grab Tedros and takes him with her.
-Sophie however, is left behind refusing to leave the School Master, stating that he was the only one who didn't abandon her.
+Sophie, however, is left behind refusing to leave the School Master, stating that he was the only one who didn't abandon her.
 The two schools become a malevolent School for Evil together.
 As the two girls are separated, they both remain in the arms of the ones who love them, their wishes granted.